fortefairy/dorian-explorer/_essay/11-chapter-xi..md

 in gold-embroidered red doublet, jewelled surcoat, and gilt-edged ruff and wristbands, stood Sir Anthony Sherard, with his silver-and-black armour piled at his feet.
 What had this man’s legacy been?
-Had the lover of Giovanna of Naples bequeathed him some inheritance of sin and shame?{% include essay/feature/aside.html aside-type="allusion" text="Sir Anthony Sherard likely doesn't exist, but Giovanna." %} Were his own actions merely the dreams that the dead man had not dared to realize?
+Had the lover of Giovanna of Naples bequeathed him some inheritance of sin and shame?{% include essay/feature/aside.html aside-type="allusion" text="Sir Anthony Sherard likely doesn't exist, but Giovanna of Naples was a fourtheenth century queen of Naples who was accused of murdering her first husband." objectid="dor101"%} Were his own actions merely the dreams that the dead man had not dared to realize?
 Here, from the fading canvas, smiled Lady Elizabeth Devereux, in her gauze hood, pearl stomacher, and pink slashed sleeves.
 A flower was in her right hand, and